Andoid-App-Development/Brainstorm/README.md

 ### App Idea Evaluation
 // TODO: Evaluate app across the following categories using the App Evaluation Protocol.

-- Mobile:
+- Category: Eduction
+- Mobile: It takes away the scenario of searching for ISBN numbers of books and not being able to find them.
+This app will have the opportunity to have inventory of requried books .
 - Story:
 - Market:
 - Habit:
 - Scope:

 ---